ContainerSSH/containerssh.github.io/docs/reference/upcoming/auth-oauth2.md

 {{ reference_upcoming() }}

+!!! warning "Feature Preview"
+    oAuth2 support is considered as a feature preview as it doesn't have adequate test coverate

 This page details setting up the oAuth2 authentication for ContainerSSH. oAuth2 uses the keyboard-interactive authentication mechanism, which is supported by most, but not all SSH clients.
 ContainerSSH supports GitHub, GitHub Enterprise, and OIDC-compliant oAuth2 servers for authentication (such as KeyCloak, Microsoft Active Directory Federation Services, etc).

 ## Supported clients